 What Is a Built-Up Roof?
 Types, Features & Benefits

-Although Built-up Roofing (BUR) first gained acceptance in the 1970s, this roofing system has been in the United States for the past century.
-In a world where building technology changes every day, BUR has remained the popular choice for low-slope roofing.
+Although Built-up Roofing (BUR) first gained acceptance in the 1930s, this roofing system has been in the United States for the past century.
+In a world where building technology changes every day, BUR has remained the popular choice for flat roofing.
 If you’re considering this type of roofing, you have come to the right place.
 Keep reading to find out all there is to know about built-up roofing.

 What Is a Built-Up Roofing System?